cyle/cylenet/README.md

 - CTP-SSL runs on port 21337
 - all of this is still TCP-based, which is inadequate for my hopes with WiNS
 - the SSL certificate crap still relies on DNS, which I don't want
-- WiNS and CTP are "standards" much like DNS and HTTP, I just need to write the standards specs.
-Most of it involves a simple request which expects a response that contains a status code and a result.
+- WiNS and CTP are "standards" much like DNS and HTTP, and I've started documenting them in the `docs` folder.
 - "ctproot" is the folder the CTP server uses as a base for requests.
+A "lol" file is the default "index" file equivalent.

 ## Ideas

-- I'd like WiNS to be much louder, broadcasting requests instead of relying on specific IPs to act as WiNS servers.
-I'd like to find a way to decentralize WiNS lookups.
+- Not sure whether I'd like to somehow decentralize WiNS or make it a web-of-trust type deal.
-- I'm not sure how I want to make a "browser" for CyleNet.
+- Work on a CyleNet browser using node-webkit.
 I like the idea of having only text-based files served, and have them in Markdown format, which can be parsed and then presented in a standardized fashion.
 When I first thought of CyleNet, I thought of a network protocol that was *only* for text.
 But good-looking text.
 - WiNS entries are currently stored in an array in the javascript file, but this should be abstracted further with a key-value database like Redis or something.
 The "top-level" domains I'd like to use are .lol, .wut, and .dicks.
 Basically, this is what I'd like the domain name standard to look like, in RegEx format: `/^[-a-z0-9]{3,100}\.[a-z]{2,5}$/i`
 - Need to compress CTP traffic with GZIP or something.